ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Error Response {#response-error}

-If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an error message.
+If the AS determines that the request cannot be issued for any reason, it responds to the client instance with an "error" response.

 `error` (object):
-:   An error contains a "code" and, optionally, its associated "description"
+: An error contains an error "code" and, optionally, its associated error "description"

 `code` (string):
 :   A single ASCII error code from the